 an evening with antonio carluccio and cirio tomatoes

 Have you ever watched the series Antonio Carluccio’s Italian Feast?
 No?
-Well, watch this episode.
-It’ll only take 29 minutes.
-Don’t worry, I’ll wait.
+Well, go and find it on a video site.
+I’ll wait.

 This series utterly captivated me when I first saw it in the nineties.
 This avuncular, wiry haired gent with the most stereotypical Italian accent plodded around Italy cooking from the grandest to the humblest kitchens.
 Often he would be cooking with a handful of ingredients in very quick fashion and making the most delicious-sounding dishes.
 I think it’s there that my fascination with the Italian philosophy to cooking was born.
 As Antonio Carluccio himself would say, “mof-mof”: minimum of fuss, maximum of flavour.
 I distinctly remember his bolognese recipe, a revelation to someone brought up on the weird (but lovely!)
 English dish.
 His version has mince, onion, wine, tomato and that’s it.
 No basil, no carrot, just simple flavours left to get on with it.